galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 We will use the sample scripts in the Weblogic Operator repository to setup the domain.

-1. Create domain credentials.
-We will use `create-weblogic-credentials.sh` in `weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-credentials` to create domain credentials.
+1. We will use the `create-weblogic-credentials.sh` script in the `weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-credentials` directory to create the domain credentials.

 ```
 #cd weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-credentials